 The Sugar Palm

-The Sugar Palm is the place to go in Siem Reap for authentic Khmer food.
-The food may be traditional and homey, but the classy cocktails and stylish atmosphere elevate the dining experience to a higher lever.
-We enjoyed our first meal so much that we returned for a second.
+The Sugar Palm is the place to go in Siem Reap for top notch Khmer food.
+The food may be traditional and homey, but the classy cocktails and stylish atmosphere elevate the dining experience to a higher level.
+We enjoyed our first meal so much that we returned again and filmed a video.

 The shopping scene is pretty insane in Siem Reap.
 The city caters to both the many tourists as well as the local residents.
 As full-time travelers, we didn’t buy much.
 However, we sure had fun checking out the goods.

 The streets of Siem Reap are filled with local shops selling a myriad of items from flip-flops to pickled vegetables.
-Whether you’re looking to buy or just window shopping like us, these shops offer a true feast for they eyes.
+Whether you’re looking to buy or just window shop like us, the variety of Siem Reap stores offers a true feast for the eyes.